s0merset7/SomersetsBlog/content/posts/regex_walkthrough.md

 - PASSWORD(SECRETkey3:QweRt92iD2Fr4)

 To do so, we will answer four different questions and by the end, have our pattern ready to throw into Semgrep
-- The following examples will use the `#` chracter as a placeholder for a part of the pattern that has not been addressed yet
+- The following examples will use the `#` character as a placeholder for a part of the pattern that has not been addressed yet

 ### 1. Is there any part that won't change between iterations?
-If we look at each iteration of our secret keys, we can see that the begining `PASSWORD()` along with the middle `:` are present in the same location.
+If we look at each iteration of our secret keys, we can see that the beginning `PASSWORD()` along with the middle `:` are present in the same location.
 While alphanumeric characters can be used exactly as they appear within your regex rules, special characters must be treated differently
 #### Special characters are reserved characters in regex
-There are many reserved characters in regex patternsm, so many that almost every special character is also a reserved character.
-Meaning that if you want to match a special character, you must preceed it with a forward slash `\`
+There are many reserved characters in regex patterns, so many that almost every special character is also a reserved character.
+Meaning that if you want to match a special character, you must precede it with a forward slash `\`
 - Example Pattern: `PASSWORD\(####\:####\)` - see it in action [here](https://regex101.com/r/I3kps1/1/)

 ### 2. Is there any part that is very similar between iterations?
-Each iteration has the words "secret" and "key" in them, however they are both uppercase and lowercase, as well as sometimes separated with an underscore, and othertimes not.
+Each iteration has the words "secret" and "key" in them, however they are both uppercase and lowercase, as well as sometimes separated with an underscore, and other times not.
 To get around these two types of variations, we need to introduce two new regex patterns:
 #### Case variations
-If we know our pattern will be the same but changing upper vs. lower case, we can preceed that part with `(?i)` to indicate we want to ignore the case
+If we know our pattern will be the same but changing upper vs. lower case, we can preceded that part with `(?i)` to indicate we want to ignore the case
 - Example Pattern: `PASSWORD\((?i)secret#(?i)key\:####\)` - see it in action [here](https://regex101.com/r/brTBsG/1)
-#### Off by a few chracters
+#### Off by a few characters
-When the the presence of a character changes, we can follow that character with a `?` to indicate that this character may be here OR not follow character by `?` to say it doesnt matter
+When the the presence of a character changes, we can follow that character with a `?` to indicate that this character may be here OR not follow character by `?` to say it doesn't matter
 - Example Pattern:`PASSWORD\((?i)secret_?(?i)key\:####\)` - see it in action [here](https://regex101.com/r/3JVdKV/1)

 ### 3. Is there something that is often different but in the same part?